Cheng Kung-class frigate: Design and description

 The Cheng Kung class are based on the long-hulled version of the s of the United States Navy but with modifications.
 The class was intended to be built in two batches, with Batch I built to the standard design, and Batch II constructed to an improved design, incorporating new technologies.
 The standard initially had a light displacement of 3100 LT and a full load displacement of 4200 LT.
 They initially measured 455 ft 5 in long overall and 413 ft 1 in at the waterline with a beam of 45 ft and a maximum draft of 18 ft 8 in.
-They are powered by two General Motors LM-2500 gas turbines turning one shaft connected to a controllable pitch propeller, creating 41000 shp.
+They are powered by two General Electric LM-2500 gas turbines turning one shaft connected to a controllable pitch propeller, creating 41000 shp.
 They also have two drop-down auxiliary propulsion units that create 720 hp.
 This gives them a maximum speed of 29 kn.
 They carry 587 LT of fuel giving them a range of 5000 nmi at 18 kn.
 The ships have four 1,000 kW diesel alternator sets for generating electricity.
 For additional stability in heavy seas, the ships have fin stabilizers.
 The frigates have a crew of 206 including 13 officers and an air group of 19.